jesseDMoore1994/thrussh-hs/README.md

 # thrussh-hs

-This is an expermient to see if I can create an SSH Library for Haskell using the a pure rust implementation of SSH via thrusssh.
+This is an expermient to see if I can create an SSH Library for Haskell using the a pure rust (mostly...) implementation of SSH via thrusssh.

 ## findings
-  * It is possible to have rust and haskell communicate but they both have to talk using the C FFI of the respective lamnguage.
+  * It is possible to have rust and haskell communicate but they both have to talk using the C FFI of the respective language.
   * This approach feels really dumb, but it feels like the best shot that haskell has to interop with systems programming going forward.
 (Lest it be relegated to C forever)